Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 When you ask, Can you gain weight from running? the answer is yes.
 But that’s not always a bad thing.

-If you’re doing a lot of HIIT-style run workouts like hill running, or additional strength strengthening, you will be building muscle alongside the cardio you get from running.
+If you’re doing a lot of HIIT-style running workouts like hill running, or additional weight training, you will be building muscle mass.

-The best way to know the difference is the way your body looks and feels – if it’s firmer than usual, that would be from gaining muscle.
-If your pants are getting tighter or refusing to button, that is most likely from overeating.
+The best way to know the difference is the way your body looks and feels – if it’s firmer and more toned, you’re likely gaining muscle.
+If your pants are getting tighter or refusing to button, that is most likely from either gaining fat or water retention.

 If you’re getting healthy results, you will feel more energetic and strong, and will most likely have a more positive mood.